konsaranto/reaper/README.md

 -url set the url and the port (e.g. http://127.0.0.1:160/login.php or http://scanme.nmap.org)
   don't omit /login.php or whatever it is, if it exists, and don't omit http:// or https://
 -URL set the file containing the urls you want to attack (one url at each line)
 -f set the file to save the valid credentials found (required)
 -t set the number x of tries before waiting for y seconds (Syntax x:y) (optional)
--c set the full (http://) url that loads when you make a failed attempt
+-c set the full (http://) url that loads when you make a failed attempt (optional)
 -th set the number of threads (optional)
 -s use a second method of validating credentials (optional)

 ## Comments